Volunteer in Uganda community

 When do I choose what I will be doing?

 The majority of volunteers work together to provide additional support to the local teachers and this is organised after arrival.
 Most volunteers will be involved as classroom assistants, providing cover where needed, supervising playtime and breakfast time, organising outdoor games and organising summer camp activities when the school is officially closed.
-Incidentally, there can be more children coming in the holiday periods than during school time.
-This is because many of the poorest cannot afford the uniforms or transport to get to school for a whole year so summer camps may be the only time they can receive any education.

 Can I do building or hospital work?